 Vaporizers have seen an explosion in popularity since they first appeared in the early 2000s.
 Over the past two years, one company, JUUL, has come to dominate the market.
 In 2019, roughly 75% of vaporizers sold were JUUL products.
 JUUL came to the market late, first appearing in 2015, and most of their growth has taken place in the past two years.

-The major problem with that message is that people confuse “safer” with “safe.”
-A quarter of teenagers and young adults who vape cite this as a reason.
+The major problem with that message is that people confuse safer with safe.
+One in 4 teenagers and young adults who vape cite this as a reason.
 The current rash of vaping-related illnesses includes 805 hospitalizations and 12 deaths so far, with almost half of those appearing in the past two weeks.
-Although this is nowhere near the hundreds of thousands killed every year by regular cigarettes, it suggests that there is a lurking danger.
+Although this is nowhere near the thousands killed every year by regular cigarettes, it suggests that there is a lurking danger.
 Up until a few weeks ago, the Centers for Disease Control and Prevention (CDC) advised current cigarette smokers that they may benefit by switching to e-cigarettes.
 The CDC still recommends that people who used vaping as a means to quit smoking should not switch back to regular cigarettes, but at the same time it also urges people to avoid vaping altogether.

 Regular cigarette smoke contains thousands of chemicals including carbon monoxide, cyanide, arsenic, formaldehyde, lead, and tar.
-Because nothing is burned in an e-cigarette, many of these poisonous and cancer-causing agents are not present, one reason people believed vaping would be so much safer than smoking.
+Because nothing burns in an e-cigarette, many of these poisonous and cancer-causing agents are not present.
+It’s one reason people believed vaping would be so much safer than smoking.

 Now that people are getting sick – especially young adults who had been healthy before vaping, the public is demanding answers.
-Unfortunately, the FDA does not require e-cigarette manufacturers to tell consumers exactly what is in the so-called “vape juice.”
-Only after several hundred people have gotten sick are government agencies like the CDC and FDA beginning to analyze these liquids and the vapor produced by these devices.
-Up until now, e-cigarette users have been in the dark about what they are drawing into their lungs, with the manufacturers and marketers as the only source of information – a situation eerily similar to our relationship with big tobacco 50 years ago.
+Unfortunately, the FDA does not require e-cigarette manufacturers to tell consumers exactly what is in vape juice.
+Only after several hundred people have gotten sick are government agencies like the CDC and FDA beginning to analyze these liquids and their vapor.
+Up until now, e-cigarette users have been in the dark about what they are drawing into their lungs.
+The manufacturers and marketers were the only source of information – a situation eerily similar to our relationship with big tobacco 50 years ago.
 Coincidentally, JUUL is now 35%-owned by Altria (formerly Phillip-Morris), which makes Marlboro cigarettes, the most popular cigarette brand in America.

-Propylene glycol, a food additive and the source of fake smoke in those fog machines you might have seen at a concert, is the main component of the liquid used in e-cigarettes and the source of the visible vapor they produce.
+Propylene glycol is a food additive and the source of fake smoke in those fog machines you might have seen at a concert.
+It’s the main component of the liquid in e-cigarettes and the source of the visible vapor they produce.
 Newer, more powerful vaporizers can transform some of the propylene glycol into formaldehyde (a cancer-causing toxin), and acrolein, which is damaging to the heart and blood vessels.
 Both of these chemicals are also present in regular cigarettes.

-Doctors and other scientists analyzing the recent illness outbreak have identified several other possible culprits, including vitamin E acetate, acetals, aldehydes, and diacetyl.
-Vitamin E acetate is a liquid form of vitamin E, which in normal amounts is harmless and even healthy to eat, but damaging to the lungs when inhaled.
-Acetals and aldehydes are chemicals found in the flavorings of vapor liquid that can cause lung inflammation and interfere with the body’s normal immune system function.
-Diacetyl has been found in dozens of vapor flavorings and is known to damage the smallest parts of the airways, leading to a disease called bronchiolitis obliterans or “popcorn lung,” (a nickname given to the condition because it was first seen in workers packaging microwave popcorn).
+Doctors and other scientists analyzing the recent illness outbreak have identified several other possible culprits.
+They include vitamin E acetate, acetals, aldehydes, and diacetyl.
+Vitamin E acetate is a liquid form of vitamin E. In normal amounts, it’s harmless and even healthy to eat, but damaging to the lungs when inhaled.
+Acetals and aldehydes are chemicals found in the flavorings of vapor liquid.
+They can cause lung inflammation and interfere with the body’s normal immune system function.
+Diacetyl has been found in dozens of vapor flavorings and is known to damage the smallest parts of the airways.
+This causes a disease called bronchiolitis obliterans or “popcorn lung,” (a nickname given to the condition because it was first seen in workers packaging microwave popcorn).

 Over three quarters of those who got sick in the recent wave of illnesses reported vaping THC products.
 Many used nicotine as well, but a full third reported using THC exclusively, and 16% vaped only nicotine and no THC.